wkumari/draft-wkumari-dnsop-trust-management/README.md

        forwarded through the resolver.
-(Note, however, that forwarded queries are likely to be infrequent; responses to TAT queries will in most cases be negatively cached with an NXDOMAIN covering the _TAT subdomain; subsequent queries will be answered from the cache rather than forwarded to the trust anchor zone.)
+(Note, however, that forwarded queries are likely to be infrequent; responses to TAT queries will in most cases be negatively cached with an NXDOMAIN covering

-Kumari, et al.           Expires March 28, 2016                 [Page 5]
+Kumari, et al.            Expires April 7, 2016                 [Page 5]

-Internet-Draft    draft-wkumari-dnsop-trust-management    September 2015
+Internet-Draft    draft-wkumari-dnsop-trust-management      October 2015

+       the _TAT subdomain; subsequent client queries would be answered from the cache rather than forwarded to the trust anchor zone.)

    3. An attacker could forge TAT queries to trick the trust anchor maintainer into a false impression of the adoption rate of a new